xh-dev-py/cmdu/README.md

 ## lines filter
 Filter any match line
-1. filter by regex, any matching in regex will make the whole line filtered
+1. filter by regex, any matching in regex will make the whole line accepted
    ```shell
    # input
    line 1